 *This post may contain affiliate links.

-I’ve been selling on ebay for a few years now and have had a fair amount of success with it, so thought I would share some tips on how to get the most out of selling on ebay for any newbies or anyone who is considering it.
+I’ve been selling clothes on eBay for a few years now and have had a fair amount of success with it, so thought I would share some tips on how to get the most out of selling on eBay for any newbies or anyone who is considering it.

-Clothes, Shoes and Accessories is one of the most popular categories on ebay and is a great place for anyone to start selling on ebay.
+Clothes, Shoes and Accessories is one of the most popular categories on eBay and is a great place for anyone to start.

 I’m going to share what has worked for me personally, other sellers might disagree with my points but in my experience, this is what I’ve had the most success with.

-I only use BIN (sometimes with Best Offer) as I find I have much more success than selling via auction.
+I only use BIN (sometimes with Best Offer) when selling clothes on ebay as I find I have much more success than selling via auction.
 When I have listed items as an auction, they’ve garnered little to no interest and sold for a disappointing 99p.
+Different people will find different ways of successfully selling clothes on ebay – so try and see what works best for you.

 I tend to work backwards when pricing my items and think about what I’d be happy to receive for it.
 Lets say for example I’m selling a used New Look dress – they’re common and not very expensive to purchase new so people are not going to pay a premium for them.